AI

 Tools vs. Replacement

-AI is a tool, it has utility.
+I believe AI is a tool and that it has utility.
 It can correct typos, but it does not write the work.
 It can do calculations, but it cannot understand the problem.
 It can search for information, but it cannot meaningfully evaluate the credibility or relevance of sources.

-When I use Windsurf, I'm using a sophisticated autocomplete.
-It's helping me type faster, rather than thinking for me.
+When I previously used Windsurf, I was using a sophisticated autocomplete.
+It helped me type faster, rather than thinking for me.
 I'm able to explain every decision in my code and every sentence in my writing, just as I would without the tool.

 Notes